dosyacat/CS180-group-proj/README.md

 ## 'Client.java'

-The Client class represents the main entry point for the messenger application.
-It provides functionality for user authentication, sign up, and navigation through various menus.
+The Client class serves as the primary interface for the messenger application, acting as the central entry point.
+It facilitates essential functionalities such as user authentication, sign-up processes, and navigation across different menus within the application's interface.
+This pivotal class orchestrates user interactions and ensures seamless navigation throughout the messaging platform's features and functionalities.

 ## 'User.java

-The User class represents a user of the messenger application.
-It encapsulates user information such as username, password, email, and bio, and provides methods for managing friends, messages, and profile information.
+The User class embodies an individual within the messenger application, encapsulating vital user details like their username, password, email, and bio.
+Additionally, it furnishes methods for overseeing various aspects of user engagement, including friend interactions, message management, and profile information updates.
+This class serves as the foundational structure for user entities, ensuring comprehensive management and interaction capabilities within the messaging platform.

 ## 'Message.java'